The distinguished invertible object as ribbon dualizing object in the Drinfeld center: Introduction and summary

 \begin{repcorollary}{corcyclic} For a balanced braided category $\cat{A}$ in $\Lexf$ with non-degenerate braiding, there is, up to equivalence, at most one extension to a ribbon Grothendieck-Verdier structure.
 More precisely, the space of choices is empty or $B\Aut_\cat{A}(I)$.
 The latter is $Bk^\times$ if the unit of $\cat{A}$ is simple. \end{repcorollary}

-\textsc{Acknowledgments.} We thank Adrien Brochier, Peter Schauenburg, Christoph Schweig\-ert and Nathalie Wahl for helpful discussions related to this project.
+\textsc{Acknowledgments.} We thank Adrien Brochier, Peter Schauenburg, Christoph Schweig\-ert and Nathalie Wahl for helpful discussions related to this project, and also the anonymous referee whose comments have helped us improve the manuscript.
 LM gratefully acknowledges support by the Max Planck Institute for Mathematics in Bonn, where part of this work was carried out, and the Simons Collaboration on Global Categorical Symmetries.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 The Perimeter Institute is in the Haldimand Tract, land promised to the Six Nations.
 LW gratefully acknowledges support by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151) at K\o benhavns Universitet during the period in which this project was initiated.
-LW also gratefully acknowledges support by the ANR project CPJ GTQuan at the Institut de Mathématiques de Bourgogne (IMB).
-The IMB receives support from the EIPHI Graduate School (ANR-17-EURE-0002).
+LW also gratefully acknowledges support by the ANR project CPJ n°ANR-22-CPJ1-0001-01 at the Institut de Mathématiques de Bourgogne (IMB).
+The IMB receives support from the EIPHI Graduate School (contract ANR-17-EURE-0002).